Parsa-19/docs/nginx/nginx_explain.md

 ```

 <br>
-you can do these basics with all these commands
+you can do the basics with all these commands.

 ## nginx configuration structure